Cheukting/build-garkn-tutorial/README.md

   has name;
 ```

-Now there is some interesting things.
+Now there are some interesting things.
 Let's look at the `character` `entity`.
 It `plays` certain rows and we recognize some familiar names like `parent` and `heir`.
 So by defining what role this `entity` can play, we define what `relation` can be attached to this `entity`.

 In `character`, we also see that it `has` many `attributes` like `name`, `title` and `gender`.
 The next step is to define those `attributes`, e.g. what `datatypes` they are: